UK names BRICs economist O'Neill as junior finance minister

-LONDON The economist who coined the terms BRICs to describe the world's leading emerging nations is turning his sights closer to home after he was appointed by British Chancellor George Osborne to work for him.
+LONDON May 14 The economist who coined the terms BRICs to describe the world's leading emerging nations is turning his sights closer to home after he was appointed by British finance minister George Osborne to work for him.

 Former Goldman Sachs chief economist Jim O'Neill will be commercial secretary to the Treasury, a junior ministerial role which includes responsibility for boosting infrastructure and improving competition policy.